askmike/gekko/docs/commandline/backtesting.md

 ## Historical data

 Gekko requires historical data to backtest strategies against.
 The easiest way to get this is to let Gekko import historical data, however this is not supported by a lot of exchanges (see [here](https://github.com/askmike/gekko#supported-exchanges)).
-The second easiest and most universal way is to run Gekko on real markets with the plugin sqliteWriter enabled (this will cause Gekko to store realtime data on disk).
+The second easiest and most universal way is to run Gekko on real markets using the UI (or alternatively via the commandline with the plugin sqliteWriter enabled).
+Though this takes a while, as you need to run Gekko for a week to have a week of data.

 ## Configure

 In your config set the `backtest.daterange` to `scan`.
 This will force Gekko to scan the local database to figure out what dataranges are available.
-If you already know exactly what  daterange you would like to backtest against, you can set the `backtest.daterange` directly.
+If you already know exactly what daterange you would like to backtest against, you can set the `backtest.daterange` directly (set `backtest.daterange` as an object with the keys `from` and `to` and the values as a data parsable by [moment](http://momentjs.com/docs/#/parsing/)).

 ## Run